oceanprotocol-archive/OEPs/11/README.md

 If there are many providers for `asset`, the function `selectProvider` SHOULD:

-* select provider for dataset `asset = id2asset[_assetId]`;
+* Select provider for asset `asset = id2asset[_assetId]`;
-* generate an uniform-distributed random number `k` within the range of `[0, asset.providerId.length - 1]`;
+* Generate an uniform-distributed random number `k` within the range of `[0, asset.providerId.length - 1]`;
-* the provider `asset.providerId[k]` is chosen to provide the data.
+* The provider `asset.providerId[k]` is chosen to provide the data.

 The following tweak SHALL guarantee that providers are chosen with equal probability:

 <img src="img/swap.jpg" width="700" />

-* randomly choose a provider from the list of *N* providers with uniform-distributed sampling;
+* Randomly choose a provider from the list of *N* providers with uniform-distributed sampling;
-* swap the chosen provider with the last unchosen provider in the list;
+* Swap the chosen provider with the last unchosen provider in the list;
-* randomly choose the next provider from the first *N-1* providers;
+* Randomly choose the next provider from the first *N-1* providers;
-* swap the second provider with the last unchosen provider in the list;
+* Swap the second provider with the last unchosen provider in the list;
-* repeat the process...until all providers had been chosen;
+* Repeat the process...until all providers had been chosen;
-* start it over and randomly choose from the entire list again.
+* Start it over and randomly choose from the entire list again.

 ### 5.5 Token Curation Registry